This syllabus is valid: 2018-07-23

 Main Field of Study and progress level:

-Economics: First cycle, has at least 60 credits in first-cycle course/s as entry requirements
+Computing Science: Second cycle, has second-cycle course/s as entry requirements

 Expected learning outcomes